 Stay hydrated and take a bathroom break before lineup.
+(Even better, use the bathroom before you arrive at the venue.)
 Once you’re on the floor, water and bathroom access will be limited.
 The weeks leading up to Commencement are a mix of studying and celebrating, so try to be well-rested, fed, hydrated, and prepared to sit through the ceremony.
 There will be water coolers stationed throughout the lineup tunnel, but water bottles will not be allowed on the Commencement floor.

 Plan in advance where to meet your guests after the ceremony.
 Students are escorted out of McCamish following the ceremony, so it can get hectic if families can't find their graduates as they leave the building — and you’ll be lost in a sea of black or gold robes.
 Suggest a specific meeting spot beforehand, such as Fowler Street or the baseball stadium, so that you can reunite easily.

-Most importantly, remember to enjoy the day and reminisce on all that you’ve achieved at Georgia Tech.
+Most importantly, remember to enjoy the day and reflect on all that you’ve achieved at Georgia Tech.
 Congratulations, graduates!